Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

 And gorgeous White Company toiletries helped to complete the feeling of luxury in this gorgeous room.

-After I’d settled into my room, I headed back down to reception, as the hotel’s manager Magaly had offered to show me around some of the other rooms.
+After I’d settled into my room, I headed back down to reception, as the hotel’s manager Magaly had offered to show me some of the other rooms.

 I was keen to take a look around, as all of the rooms at the Queensberry Hotel are individually designed.